top of page

 sop pattern

 A major challenge for researchers is the ability to quantify and classify complex cell and tissue patterns so that modified patterns can be distinguished from normal ones.
 Such classification, when performed algorithmically, can help developmental biologists quickly determine whether a patricular gene or protein plays a role in the organization of tissue patterns.
 In collaboration with Dr. Ginger Hunter at Clarkson University, we are using Drosophila melanogaster as a model system to formulate a classification system that differentiates between normal and modified sensory organ precursor (SOP) patterns (see Figure above).
 These SOP patterns develop into sensory bristles which are important for the proper functioning of the fly's peripheral nervous system.
 The project has two goals.
 1) Identify features that are sensitive to changes in a normal SOP pattern.
 2) Use these features, within a machine learning algorithm, to distinguish between modified and normal SOP patterns.
-Currently, we are exploring the effectiveness of density and clustering of SOP patterns as clasification features.
-Future work will explore features obtained from methods like Topological Data Analysis and Graph Theory.
+Currently, we are exploring the effectiveness of pattern features obtained from density based clustering and topological data analysis.
+We are also investigating airflow features such as drag around different bristle organizations when the animal is in flight.

 03